 4. Make sure it’s comfortable

-When I bought this coat I was tossing up between this one and another one that had an amazing Japanese structural collar.
+A few months ago I spied an amazing coat with a Japanese structural collar.
 This collar was incredible and totally my style but it was really stiff and kept rubbing under my chin.
 So not cool.
-I didn’t buy for this exact reason because I knew I wouldn’t wear the damn thing if it was uncomfortable.
-I can have a nap in this coat and be perfectly comfortable.
-Good life choice.
+I didn’t buy it for this exact reason because I knew I wouldn’t wear the damn thing if it was uncomfortable.
+I can have a nap in any of my existing coats and be perfectly comfortable.
+Good life choices there.

 5. Make sure it’s warm

-I went on my first overseas trip when I was 19 and took a cheap coat I bought from maybe Supre or something and I frooze my ass off.
-My cheap little coat only had 2 buttons (because fashion) and was fine for dashing around Canberra in my heated car but I nearly died when I was waiting on tube platforms in the London winter.
+I went on my first overseas trip when I was 19 and took a cheap coat I bought from maybe Supre or something and I froze my ass off.
+My cheap little coat only had 2 buttons (because fashion) and was fine for dashing around Canberra in my heated car but I nearly froze alive when I was waiting on tube platforms in the London winter.
 Plastic coats are not warm.
 You need wool.
 And thermals underneath if it’s super cold.